 - 90 minute sessions, for those that want a session with a bit more discussion time.

-- 3 hour intensives, for those with time or distance constraints that want to learn all they can in single span of time.
+- Full day intensives (6 hours), for those with time or distance constraints that want to learn all they can in single span of time.

 Premarital Counseling FAQ